Mariana Mazzucato: Personal life

 Mazzucato is married to Carlo Cresto-Dina, an Italian film producer, and they have four children.

 Media

-Mazzucato writes op-eds for various national newspapers, including The Guardian, Financial Times, and The New York Times, and is a regular contributor of commentaries to Project Syndicate.
-Mazzucato frequently appears on news and current affairs programmes and gives keynote talks at conferences.
-These include a number of highly viewed TED talks and a recent talk on her book Mission Economy for Talks at Google.
+Mazzucato writes op-eds for various national newspapers, including The Guardian, Financial Times, and The New York Times, and is a regular contributor to Project Syndicate.
+Mazzucato frequently appears on news and current affairs programmes and delivers keynote talks at conferences.
+These include a number of highly viewed TED talks, as well as public lecture at various academic and government organizations around the world.
+She has also appeared on the left wing media network Novara media.